Begin your legal education journey with UT Law.

 The Title IV code for the University of Tennessee is 003530.

-Award package/Award letter.
 This is the notification you will receive from the UT financial aid office, which indicates the amount of financial aid you have been awarded.
 This information is sent via e-mail to your UT e-mail address after you have been admitted and the awards have been completed.
-Keep in mind that the loans initially awarded are Perkins, Direct Subsidized, and Direct Unsubsidized.
+Keep in mind that the loans initially awarded are unsubsidized loans.
 Many of our students are also eligible to receive Direct GradPlus loans.
-Contact Janet Hatcher at 865-974-4131 or email@example.com to check your eligibility for additional loan availability.
+Contact the Office of Admissions at 865-974-4131 or email@example.com to check your eligibility for additional loan availability.

-If you have general questions concerning your financial aid, contact Janet Hatcher at 865-974-4131 or firstname.lastname@example.org.
-Note that due to confidentiality requirements, our admissions counselors can only discuss your specific award with you).
+If you have general questions concerning your financial aid, contact the Office of Admissions at 865-974-4131 or firstname.lastname@example.org.
+Note that due to confidentiality requirements, our admissions counselors can only discuss specific awards with the award recipient.